artur-s/FsWorkshop/slides/source/index.md

 Help iQ developers switch to F#

-_The best language available for .NET_
+_The most productive language available for .NET_

 ***